NKhan509/Distributed-ML-Experiments/README.md

 How To Setup Ray And Run The Experiments:

 In order to replicate the experiments, the following steps can be followed:
 I. Ensure Python is Installed:
 Ensure python is installed in the PC.
 Run the following command in the command line terminal (CMD) to check: python –version

 II.
 Install Ray
 Install Ray by running the following command in CMD: pip install ray

 III.
 Verify Ray Installation
 Check if Ray is properly installed by entering the following code in CMD: python -c "import ray; print(ray.__version__)"

 IV.
 Install Additional Libraries for Ray
 Install the following libraries to integrate features of Ray in your program: pip install "ray[default]" pip install "ray[tune]"  # For hyperparameter tuning pip install "ray[serve]"  # For model serving

 V. Run the Experiments
-I.	Run the codes included in the GitHub repository either on your local machine or on Google Colab.
+Run the codes included in the GitHub repository either on your local machine or on Google Colab.
 If you do not have access to multiple GPUs then run the resource scalability experiment on Google Colab.